michalstefanow/bnb-fourmeme-bundler-volume-bot/README.md

 Advanced automation toolkit for decentralized exchange operations on BNB Chain.
 Features launch scanner, mirror executor, route manager, and liquidity simulator.
 Fully on-chain implementation with no third-party APIs, CLI-driven workflow, and enterprise-grade safety controls.

+## Contact to developer

+- if you have any question for developer of this project, contact via [telegram](https://t.me/mooneagle1_1) or whatsApp - +44 7832607596

 ## Core Capabilities

 - **Launch Scanner**: Rapid acquisition of newly deployed tokens with configurable slippage and deadline management